 It is illegal for water to flow from a private property across the pavement on to the road.
-You must construct a suitable permeable hardstanding/driveway before any work to the dropped kerb is undertaken by the Council.
+When the application is approved, you must construct a suitable permeable hardstanding/driveway before any work to the dropped kerb is undertaken by the council.
 Permeable hardstanding means surfaces such as porous tarmac/concrete, slab or block paving.

 If you intend to have a loose gravel driveway you must put measures in place to ensure the gravel is retained and is not able to spread across the pavement or road.

 For further guidance please see the planning pre-application advice page.